Samuel-Jeong/jrtsp_gw/README.md

 # jrtsp_gw
 - RTSP Gateway with WAS
-- We can get the stream from OvenMediaEngine
+- We can get the stream from OvenMediaEngine with multiple clients

 ## REFERENCE
 ~~~